abinit/abinit/doc/tutorial/paw2.md

 line `2.0 2.0 2.0 2.0` by `2.0 2.0 1.8 2.0` (decreasing the $r_{Vloc}$ radius from $2.0$ to $1.8$).
 Run `ATOMPAW`: the ghost state disappears!

-Start from the original state of *Ni.ghost.atompaw.input* file and put `1.8` for the matching radius of $p$\- states (put `1.8` on lines 31 and 32).
+Start from the original state of *Ni.ghost.atompaw.input* file and put `1.6` for the matching radius of $p$\- states (put `1.6` on lines 31 and 32).
 Run `ATOMPAW`: the ghost state disappears!

 ## 7. Testing the "efficiency" of a PAW dataset

 Let's use again our *Ni.atompaw.input1* file for Nickel (with all our modifications).
-You get a file *Ni.GGA-PBE-paw.abinit* containing the PAW dataset designated for ABINIT.
+You get a file *Ni.GGA-PBE-paw.xml* containing the PAW dataset designated for ABINIT.

 To test the efficiency of the generated PAW dataset, we finally will use ABINIT!
 You are about to run a DFT computation and determine the size of the _plane